 Moira: It’s hugely important.
 The most significant problems we have in the world will not be solved by any single discipline.
 They will be solved because we exercise interdisciplinary or transdisciplinary thinking about them.
 The people who are making the most significant contributions in their fields, the people who are starting successful companies, the people who are solving some of the world's biggest problems, think in a transdisciplinary fashion.

 So, for example, we may start looking at what at first appears to be a medical issue, but then we have to start asking, “But how do economics, sociology, and housing policy impact any possible set of solutions?”
 To a great degree, a lot of academic subject areas are constructs.

 Moira: A number of years ago, someone said, “This is what constitutes biology.”
 Now we’ve got synthetic biology, we’ve got biochemistry, and we’ve got bioengineering.
 These things are crashing against one another.
 Does bioengineering live in the biology department or the engineering department?

 That’s a fascinating way of looking at things.
 How does the interdisciplinary view play out at an educational summer camp?

-MK: Staying with my biology example, this past summer at Wellesley, we offered a course on bacterial epidemiology, in which students had to stop a simulated epidemic from spreading worldwide.
+Moira: Staying with my biology example…one summer at Wellesley, we offered a course on bacterial epidemiology, in which students had to stop a simulated epidemic from spreading worldwide.
 Of course, to do so, you have to understand how bacteria function and spread, but you also have to understand concepts outside what is customarily considered biology: human behavior, communication strategies, managing a team, and so on.